vmware-tanzu/velero/site/content/docs/main/resource-filtering.md

 ### --include-cluster-resources

+Includes cluster-scoped resources.
 This option can have three possible values:

 * `true`: all cluster-scoped resources are included.